Making friends in a new country can be hard. Here are 6 handy tips to help you make new friends and connections when you move to Portugal.

-Hobby groups and meetups are the most natural places to meet like minded people.
-You’ve an instant talking point and frame of reference, so it makes sense to look up your nearest Portugese hobby group and go along.
+Hobby groups and meetups are the most natural places to meet like-minded people.
+You have an instant talking point and frame of reference, so it makes sense to look up your nearest Portuguese hobby group and go along.
 If your hobby is a sport like surfing, there is a natural conversation starter as soon as you pull up and check out the waves that day.

 If you aren’t used to starting a conversation, you might find it terrifying to think about ‘making the first move’.
 Be brave and start smiling at people and making small talk.
 It doesn’t matter how mundane the conversation seems, the more you get used to those kinds of interactions, the easier it will become.

 Try to enjoy the process of interacting socially with people, rather than putting pressure on each and every connection.
 Even small conversations and interactions with people are valuable to either learn a lesson or, simply have something to reference in future.
 Embrace the process of making friends and getting to know people because it is all enriching in some way.